CusYaBasic/FoodSite/README.md

 # Food Delivery Site

-I orginally created this out of bordem as I've always used HTML/PHP for small scale websites but nothing overly big.
+I orginally created this out of boredom as I've always used HTML/PHP for small scale websites but nothing overly big.
+I wanted to expand upon [Food App](https://github.com/CusYaBasic/FoodApp) as Food App was only ever a prototype made to show someone I previously worked with that I could build them an app.
+However with a change of job the app became abandoned due to lack of personal time.
 This is far from finished and only really has basic login avaliable, but it might be a good start for someone who wants to make a website.
 Admittingly alot of the PHP stuff could have been done better which is why I started a whole new project from the ground up.
+Not saying this isn't usable in anyway but lacks a little orginisation.

+---

 ## Features:
 * MySQL databases for storing user info